 ChatGPT helps complete the task.

-Questionator transforms the seed.
+Questionator transforms the seed into a stronger concept.

 Questionator is not trying to out-ChatGPT ChatGPT on task completion.